Top 10 Plant Problems and How to Fix Them

 You’ll get by with a little help from your plant friends.
 (That’s us!)

-So, in the interest of simplifying things and getting to the good stuff, we pulled together a list of the most common insect and disease issues we see in the garden center and throughout Central Indiana, how to spot them and how to fix them.
+In the interest of simplifying things and getting to the good stuff, we pulled together a list of the most common insect and disease issues we see in the garden center and throughout Central Indiana, how to spot them and how to fix them.
 We’ll even recommend products (conventional and earth friendly) you can use to treat these issues and we’re working on making them all available for purchase online!

 The best defense